jjn7702/SECJ1023-PT2/Submission/sec08_23242/Group 10/Problem Analysis and Design/Readme.md

 6.SupplierManager and Supplier
 SupplierManager and Supplier will have an aggregation relationship.The SupplierManager class holds a pointer to a Supplier object.
 The Supplier object is created outside the SupplierManager and is passed to it, showing a "has-a" relationship.
 Other can exist independently.If the SupplierManager object is destroyed, the Supplier object will not be destroyed.

-#### Association
-- Aggregation
-  1.Inventory and Food
-  Inventory and Food will have an aggregation relationship.The Inventory class
 - Composition

  1.Item and Supplier
   Item and Supplier have an composition relationship.Both of them are highly dependent on each other,if the Item is destroyed then the Supplier also destroyed and vice versa.